saikiranreddy2710/Verus-IronRSL/README.md

 Implementation layer (concrete executable code) – 🧩 Partially provided

-You will complete the missing components in the protocol and implementation layers.
+You will complete the missing parts in the protocol and implementation layers.

 Specifically, you will implement and verify:

 `acceptor`

+`election`

 `proposer`

-`election`

-Each missing function already has its signature defined — you only need to fill in the function body and provide proofs as required.
+Each missing function already has its signature defined — you only need to fill in the function body and prove your implementation code refines the specifications in protocol layer.

 ## How to do it?